-Notable clients include: Josh Garrels, Phil Larson, Edward + Jane, Strahan, Silicone Boone, Jonathan Class.
+Classically trained multi-genre cellist - let’s get creative!
+Notable clients: Josh Garrels, Phil Larson, Barrier, Edward + Jane, Abby Holliday, Jonathan Class, Silicone Boone, Strahan

 As a classically trained cellist, I use the skills I have developed over the course of 20+ years to create parts that match your vibe, no matter the genre.
 I hold years of experience playing on a vast collection of artists' projects, both in-studio and remotely.
 Starting cello at the age of 4, I’ve spent countless hours building my skill set through classical training, composing, arranging, transcribing, recording, and touring.
 Over the years I have performed for numerous studio sessions, symphonies, touring bands, weddings, and everything in between.
 I am also an experienced transcriber, composer, and arranger.
-Growing up into music as a child, I formed "perfect pitch", making audio transcription and arranging a quick process.
+Growing up into music as a child, I formed "perfect pitch", making transcribing and arranging a quick process, saving you time.
 My dream clients include Daughter, Tesseract, This Will Destroy You, Noah Gundersen, and Levi the Poet.

-Note: Editing of my parts is included with all recording requests.
+Note: Editing of my tracks is included with all recording requests.
 I also offer standalone editing services for pre-recorded string audio.

 Interview with Rob Lowman